-If you dream of witnessing a bloom but a flight to Nagano is not possible this spring, there might be some equally stunning cherry blossoms near you.
-But remember: An ideal visit is about more than just that perfect Instagram backdrop, so grab some pals and soak in the moment at these 12 places throughout the United States to see cherry blossoms.
+If you dream of witnessing a bloom but a flight to Nagano isn’t in the cards, consider heading to one of these 12 places throughout the United States to see cherry blossoms.

-In Portland, Oregon, the best place to see cherry blossoms is Tom McCall Waterfront Park, situated on the edge of the Japanese American Historical Plaza.
-The Plaza was built in 1990 to honor those forced to endure Japanese internment camps during World War II.
-The 100 cherry trees planted in the park are a striking spring attraction, of course, but visitors are also encouraged to explore the rest of the Plaza, which is dotted with poems about the Japanese American experience.
+Tom McCall Waterfront Park sits on the edge of the Japanese American Historical Plaza, built in 1990 to honor those forced to endure Japanese internment camps during World War II.
+The 100 cherry trees planted in the park are a striking spring attraction, but visitors are also encouraged to explore the rest of the Plaza, which is dotted with poems about the Japanese American experience.

 Come springtime in Dallas, horticulture enthusiasts eagerly anticipate the bloom festivities at the Dallas Arboretum.
-(Note that the Arboretum is subject to closure in inclement weather.)
-When the trees are in full bloom, visitors can enjoy them by walking or sitting among the flowers.
-The Arboretum’s “Dallas Blooms” festival, running from February 20 to April 11, 2021, also coincides with the cherry blossoms.
-With a roster of activities and events that changes each day, visitors can also enjoy live concerts, local chef demonstrations, or winetastings at the same time.
+When the trees are in full bloom, visitors can enjoy them by walking or sitting among its equally impressive tulip displays.
+The Arboretum’s “Dallas Blooms” festival, running from February 19 to April 10, 2022, also coincides with the cherry blossoms.
+With a roster of activities and events that changes each day, visitors can also enjoy live concerts, wine, and beer at the same time.

-Although you can find cherry trees throughout San Francisco’s Golden Gate Park, it’s worth the detour to the park’s Japanese Tea Garden where there are a handful of trees scattered among the historic garden’s bridges, pagodas, and iconic teahouse.
-Peak season for San Francisco’s cherry blossoms is typically around mid-March to mid-April, culminating with the city’s annual Cherry Blossom Festival in Japantown (which will be held virtually in April 2021).
+Although you can find cherry trees throughout San Francisco’s Golden Gate Park, it’s worth the detour to the park’s Japanese Tea Garden, where a handful of trees are scattered among the historic garden’s bridges, pagodas, and iconic teahouse.
+Peak season for San Francisco’s cherry blossoms is typically around mid-March to mid-April (although the city is already seeing some trees bloom).
+Each year, the season culminates with the annual Cherry Blossom Festival in Japantown, which will take place April 9–17, 2022.

 Since 1962, Seattle locals have known that spring at the University of Washington is synonymous with one thing: cherry blossoms.
-The dozens of trees that line UW’s central quad (pictured at top) look so ethereal that stressed-out students, harried professors, and those simply passing by can’t help but stop and stare when the flowers are in bloom.
-In fact, the cherry blossoms are so highly anticipated that they even have their own Twitter account.
+The dozens of trees that line UW’s central quad look so ethereal that stressed-out students, harried professors, and those simply passing by can’t help but stop and stare when the flowers are in bloom.
+In fact, the highly anticipated cherry blossoms even have their own Twitter account.

 A visit to the National Mall while the flowers are in bloom is the most popular way to experience them.
 However, locals who think the Mall is old hat will visit in the evening after the crowds have gone, or stroll through Dumbarton Oaks, a beautiful (and relatively tourist-free) historic estate in D.C.’s Georgetown neighborhood.
 While it’s still too early to predict when exactly the flowers will be in peak bloom, forecasts for D.C.’s cherry blossoms will begin in early March.